hphelion/documentation/devplatform/stackato/user/services/port-service.html.md

 For example:

     app_root
-    ─── certs
+    	certs
-        ─── harbor-https-custom-1.crt
+        	harbor-https-custom-1.crt
-        ─── harbor-https-custom-2.key
+        	harbor-https-custom-2.key
-    ─── ...
+    	...

-The proxy will look for these certs before reverting to *harbor.crt* and *harbor.key*.
+The proxy will look for these certs before reverting to `harbor.crt` and `harbor.key`.

 ### Caveats[](#caveats "Permalink to this headline")